 Abstracts will be evaluated and selected by the Scientific Committee for oral or poster presentations.

 Abstracts must be submitted on-line via the abstract submission form.
 Abstracts cannot be submitted by fax, hard copy or e-mail.
-The deadline for receiving the abstracts is February 15th, 2020

 We kindly ask you to register your participation at the Symposium as well.

 Before submitting, please check carefully that your abstract is in accordance with format guidelines as no further changes are allowed after submission.
 If the format requirements are not followed, your abstract will be automatically rejected.